goldfinch-eng/mono/packages/protocol/internal-audits/membership/11-10-22/UserEpochTotals.md

 # UserEpochTotals Audit
 Auditor: [Dalton](https://github.com/daltyboy11)

-UserEpochTotals.sol audit
+UserEpochTotals.sol audit.

 # Summary

-I have a couple of nits but they're by no means launch blockers.
+We have a couple of nits but they're by no means launch blockers.

 * _getTotals_ argument could be `memory` instead of `storage`.
   * **Severity**: 🟢 Informational